 Now that you have a sales manager in place and have hired a producer or producer, how do you calculate their value to your insurance agency?

-One of the topics we addressed was the real cost of getting an insurance producer from the date of hire to validation.
-Validation means the day on which the producer is finally earning his keep.
-It’s not the date on which they’ve paid back the agency’s investment in them.
-That comes much later.
+One of the topics we addressed was the real cost of getting an insurance producer from the date of hire to validation, where validation means the day on which the producer is finally earning their keep.
+It’s not the date on which they’ve paid back the agency’s investment in them - that comes much later.

 This discussion related to commercial lines producers in the central U.S. so your mileage may vary.
 But, at that time, the consensus was that it takes three years and $250,000 to bring a producer to validation.
 On average.